- Academic Honesty Policy

 Classroom scheduling is handled by Jessica Rosa in liaison with Lenore Hubner from the Register’s Office.

-Please contact our Director of Finance and Administration, Maria Joanta.
+Contact Director of Finance and Administration, Maria Joanta.

 The 3 Copiers in the CS department can be used as a high-speed scanner. locations are 4th floor CSB, 6th & 7th floor of CEPSR